Maldonado-Jose/ATS-P2/README.md

-# ATS-P2: A GARCH Forecasting Model to Predict Electricity Prices
+# ATS-P2: A GARCH Forecasting Model to Predict Day-Ahead Electricity Prices

 # Background
 --- Final project for ATS in which electricity price data was collected from the California & Spain market.
 The purpose of the project was to create the best forecasting